-Since PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL became a 6th -12th grade span school, with the merging of our middle school and high school programs our students enjoy stability and constancy throughout their educational careers-with the same teachers, support staff, and school environment from the time they are pre-teens to the time they are young adults.
+Since PUC Triumph became a 6th -12th grade span school, with the merging of our middle school and high school programs our students enjoy stability and consistency throughout their educational careers-with vertically aligned instruction, support staff, and school environment from the time they are pre-teens to the time they are young adults.
 We offer holistic supports in order to provide consistency for a child transitioning into high school - from the academic and socio-emotional supports of the day program to the diverse offerings of our after-school programing, including college classes and internships.